Know Your Rights — Do I Have to Consent to a Search?

 Throughout your entire encounter with the police officer(s) stay as calm and collected as possible.
 It can be a scary situation, but if you remain composed throughout your conversation, it will be in your best interest.
 The key during a police encounter is to remain polite and cooperative.
 On the contrary, should you become aggressive towards the officer, you will find yourself in a tricky situation.

 Should you have questions about searches, your rights, or other situations regarding your case, contact our attorneys right away.
-The criminal defense attorneys at Wilson, Howser & Oliver are here to help.
+The criminal defense attorneys at Wilson, Howser, Oliver, & Turner are here to help.
 Not consenting to a search may very well help your case!